Applies to

 1. The first is where the decision is made.

 • This stage is based on input from another system, or it can also be data stored from elsewhere in the workflow.
 There are many kinds of junctions in Bridge.
-All the junction options describe the type of data analyzation done in this stage.
+All the junction options describe the data analysis done in this stage.

 2. The second is where the possible options for routing are defined.